 Even if your ancestor belonged to or participated in a local Baptist church, it is highly unlikely that we can find any genealogical information for you.
 At best, we could find only that your ancestor had belonged to a given church at a given time, and we could find that information only if you know the name of that church and only if the records of that church have been deposited with the Historical Society.

-If your ancestor served as a Southern Baptist pastor or missionary, we suggest you contact one of the various historical societies operated by national or state Southern Baptist conventions.
+If your ancestor served as a Southern Baptist pastor or missionary, we suggest you contact the Southern Baptist Historical Library and Archives (sbhla.org).